A Training for New Independent School Board Chairs

 $150.00 for non-members*

 Samantha Cross Retired from 15-year career at Gap, Inc. having worked in some of the company’s most dynamic geographies including Los Angeles, New York City, Washington, D.C., and London, UK where she was integral to the company’s international expansion.
 Immediate Past Board Chair of Marin Primary & Middle School, Larkspur, CA. She served 6 years as Chair and 12 years on the Board in total as Chair, trustee and Parents Association President.
-Sam serves on ISCA’s Board of Directors as a member of the Program Committee.
+Sam currently serves as a trustee for Drew School in San Francisco and serves on ISCA’s Board of Directors as a member of the Program Committee.

 Eileen (Lee) Mulry Dieck, M.D., practiced internal medicine until 2001 when she retired to care for her family.
 In 2004, she joined the faculty of The Masters School where she has held a variety of positions.
-She recently retired from the Masters School as the Ethical Leadership Coordinator, directing programs for students and faculty alike.
+She retired from the Masters School as the Ethical Leadership Coordinator, directing programs for students and faculty alike.
 Lee has served on a number of non-for-profit boards, including that of Northern Westchester Hospital, the Alumni Board of New York Medical College, where she is a past president and the Character Collaborative.
-She is the Chair Emerita of the board of Professional Children’s School where she continues to serve as a trustee.
-A founding member of Heart of Character, a non-profit providing professional development for educators to promote well-being, academic success, and positive character development in schools, Lee serves as their board chair.
-Lee also serves on ISCA’s Board of Directors as a Vice President and Co-Chair of the Program Committee.
+She is the Chair Emerita of the board of Professional Children’s School where she served as a trustee until 2022.
+Lee currently serves as the Education Editor for the Center for Self Determination Theory, and she serves on ISCA’s Board of Directors as a Vice President and Co-Chair of the Program Committee.

 Oliver (Gil) Prince is Principal at the Prince Group providing executive coaching, strategic planning, leader/organization development, and governance consulting services.
 Prior corporate experience as an operations/process transformation executive and Chief Human Resources Officer.
 Gil is also an adjunct faculty member at Northwestern University and current Director at the Old Town School of Music in Chicago, IL.
 Gil is the former Board Chair and current Trustee at Asheville School, Asheville, NC.
 He served 5 years as Board Chair and 23 years as a Trustee of Asheville School.

-Amy Schneider is retired from a career as a classical mezzo-soprano, voice teacher, and faculty member at Stanford University, North Dakota State University, Boston University and The Board University Tanglewood Institute.
-Amy is the immediate Past Board Chair of Keys School, Palo Alto, CA. She served as a Trustee for 6 years, including 4 years as Chair.
-Amy serves on ISCA’s Board of Directors as a member of the Program Committee.
+Amy Schneider is retired from a career as a classical mezzo-soprano, voice teacher, and faculty member at Stanford University, North Dakota State University, and Boston University.
+Amy is the immediate Past Board Chair of Keys School, Palo Alto, CA, where she was a trustee for 6 years, including 4 years as Chair.
+She currently serves on the board of iSing Silicon Valley, and on ISCA’s Board of Directors as a member of the Program and Nominating/Governance Committees.

 Lynn Wendell has been advising many independent school boards and nonprofit boards for the past 14 years.
 Her work focuses on board governance, board chair coaching, board development, strategic planning, head transition and many other board topics.
 Lynn served on the boards of trustees of three San Francisco independent schools, including serving a 5-year term as Board Chair of San Francisco University High School and now is Trustee Emerita.
 Lynn has presented at several conferences for the California Association of Independent Schools and currently serves on the ISCA Board of Directors as a Vice President and Co-Chair of the Program Committee.